 For student organizations serving undergraduate students please contact Tricia Todd, MPH in the Pre-Health Student Resource Center.

 It should be noted by groups hoping to host such an event that this process includes a significant amount of investment on the group’s part.
 This should be considered before entering into any agreements with sponsors, venders, artists or performers, as the process will need to be completed in its entirety before an event can be confirmed and space reservations held.
-Student Activities encourages groups not to enter into any written agreements until they have received approval to host the event from the Large Scale Events Committee.
-More information about large scale events can be found here.
+Student groups should not enter into any major event commitments until they have completed review pursuant to this policy.

 Permits and Agreements¶